ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 Qualification targets
 ---------------------

-We qualify libcore for all compilation targets rustc is qualified for.
-We already run the libcore test suite for all qualified targets in our CI.
+We certify the core library for all compilation targets rustc is qualified for.
+We already run the core library test suite for all qualified targets in our CI.
 So there is no additional work that needs to be done here.

 Failure analysis
 ----------------

-The HazOp was re-evaluated with libcore in mind and libcore specific additions were made.
+The HazOp was re-evaluated with the core library in mind and core library-specific additions were made.
 See :doc:`evaluation-report:rustc/tool-analysis`.